Skip to Main Content

 In order to ensure the success of the Linn County Sheriff's Office in accomplishing their mission statement and abiding by all state laws, Sheriff Henke has created a strong team to assist him in these responsibilities.
 The Linn County Sheriff's Office executive staff are responsible for reviewing and establishing all policies and procedures, completing a variety of official duties, and ensuring all duties are completed as necessary by other staff.

-Interim Sheriff, Carrie Melte
+Sheriff Carrie Melte

 Carrie Melte was born and raised in the Linn County area.
 She graduated from Bucklin R-II School District.
 She then went on to earn an associate degree from Moberly Area Community College in 1997.
 She graduated from the MACC - Law Enforcement Training Academy in 1999.
 In 2000 she began her law enforcement career as a Police Officer with the Macon Police Department.
 She is still currently a Reserve Police Officer for Macon PD.
 In 2001 Carrie started with the Missouri Department of Corrections where she became a Corrections Officer.
 During that time, she attended the Blue River Community College Law Enforcement Academy and graduated from there in 2004.
 From 2001 until 2021, Carrie moved through the ranks in the DOC from COI to COIII (Lieutenant), to Administrative Inquiry Officer, and then was promoted to an Investigator II.
 She left the DOC to join the Linn County Sheriff's Office as Chief Deputy in 2021.
 On March 1, 2024, Carrie became the Interim Sheriff for Linn County.
 Carrie still works part-time as a Correction Officer for the Chillicothe Correctional Center.
-Interim Sheriff Melte brings a wealth of knowledge and experience to the Linn County Sheriff's Office, and we are extremely grateful to have her.
+Sheriff Melte brings a wealth of knowledge and experience to the Linn County Sheriff's Office, and we are extremely grateful to have her.
 She is a strong leader and has an incredible rapport with the citizens in the community.

-As the Interim Sheriff, Melte is the chief law enforcement officer for Linn County.
+Sheriff Melte is the chief law enforcement officer for Linn County.
 She oversees all county officers and organizes all shift schedules.
 In addition, Sheriff Melte enforces all policies and procedures; assists with handling all employee issues and complaints; manages and conducts criminal investigations; works with grant funding, completes all MIBRS reporting and various other required executive reports; maintains all personnel and training files; assists with coordinating all training; coordinates with other agencies and jurisdictions as needed; assists with jail transports; serves as court security when needed; and serves as the School Resource Officer for all Linn County schools excluding Brookfield schools.
 Sheriff Melte is always available to her staff and to the public to assist in any way that is needed.

 Linn County Sheriff's Office logo